splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-traces.rst

 Summary
 ====================================================================================

-Using the high-resolution data provided by full-fidelity tracing Alex managed to quickly determine the prevalence of an unknown.
-Using the grouping and filtering functionality of Trace Analyzer he quickly isolated successful and problematic traces to provide to his developers to isolate an the issue.
+Using the high-resolution data provided by full-fidelity tracing, Alex managed to quickly determine the prevalence of an unknown issue.
+Using the grouping and filtering functionality of Trace Analyzer, Alex quickly isolated successful and problematic traces to provide to the developers to isolate an the issue.

 Learn more
 ===============